DarkSide666/nofrixion-api-client/src-client/docs/Api/BeneficiariesApi.md

 Creates a new beneficiary.

 The authorisation requirements for a new beneficiary depend on each merchant's settings.
-By              default new beneficiaries do not require authorisation before being enabled.
+By              default new beneficiaries do not require authorisation before being enabled.  <b>Authorization</b>: End user token is required.  <b>User permissions required</b>: CanCreateBeneficiaries

 ### Example